 Additional information is available in the temperature distributions of each measurement.
-The histogram of leaf temperature is a more distinct signature than the median temperature value.
+Below are three thermal images (rows) that look similar (right column).
+However, the histogram of leaf temperature (left column) has a more distinct signature than the median temperature value.